Ketan-Joshi/Terraform-MongoDB-Cluster/README.md

 6. After applying the changes, wait for the ReplicaSet creation.
 This will take approx. 5-10 minutes

+## Add-Ons

+- This supports Authentication as well

 ## Considerations

 - This is the setup for Ubuntu 20.04 (for Ubuntu 22.x, no official dependency support is there for MongoDB yet)
+- This uses host entries for DNS mapping
+    * To be switched to private DNS: `To Do`

 References
 ---